wakkihaya/neurotechjp/src/md/en/blog/harrison-canning-rit.md

 Canning works with neurotechnology and business, and he told me that **his work was inspired by an accident when he was 13 years old.**

-"I got a bad concussion in an accident when I was 13, and lost abilities to speak, reading, and writing well for a couple of years after that.
+> "I got a bad concussion in an accident when I was 13, and lost abilities to speak, reading, and writing well for a couple of years after that.
 Someday, I was thinking of a robotic exosuit that I had wanted to design.
 And I was thinking like, how can you control it?
 Because I wanted this for people with ALS, people that can't move their bodies normally.
 So if you can't move your bodies, then how can you control it?
 And so I was thinking about the brain a lot, probably because of the concussion stuff.
 And so I was wondering if maybe you can control the exosuit with your mind.
 And so I got really excited about that.
 And my mind just started to wander and think about where this could go in the future."

 &nbsp;

 Canning had studied robotics engineering from an early age.
-However, after an accident that left him unable to do the math and forced him to abandon his engineering career, he thought that "**I can't be an engineer, but I want to be a business leader to really push this vision and try to develop the technology.**," and ever since, he has been business-minded.
+However, after an accident that left him unable to do the math and forced him to abandon his engineering career, he thought that
+> "**I can't be an engineer, but I want to be a business leader to really push this vision and try to develop the technology.**." and ever since, he has been business-minded.

 Afterward, when he was in high school, he studied business and computer science online and started his own e-commerce and digital marketing company.